-Our main skill here is Whirlwind, which we're converting its damage to fire.
-Guard and Hardened give us a nice defensive layer, and elemental fusion and precision strike give us more damage.
+Our main skill here is Flame Slash.
+We're looking to boost the fire damage as much as possible.
 Bloodthirst is a nice passive buff, and scorch is a curse aura that we activate.
 Leap Attack is our faster movement skill.
 Bull's Rage is another major damage buff.

 Best Gear for Rehan - Torchlight Infinite Rehan build

 As for gear, it's fairly easy actually.
 There's no required legendary items so most of the gear that you'll have will come through crafting.
 Primarily, we're going to want to cap our resistances, and get a fairly decent sized health pool, with some regeneration if possible.

 That being said, there are a couple legendaries that we can recommend to you to help round things out.